RustPython/RustPython/README.md

 - `src`: using the other subcrates to bring rustpython to life.
 - `docs`: documentation (work in progress)
 - `py_code_object`: CPython bytecode to rustpython bytecode convertor (work in progress)
+- `wasm`: Binary crate and resources for WebAssembly build
 - `tests`: integration test snippets

 # Contributing